 - Make sure you wear disposable gloves

-- Use tweezers to pick them up
+- Use tweezers to pick up the item

-- Place the discarded needles in a glass bottle or jar
+- Place the discarded needle/s in a glass bottle or jar

 - Put in a safe place locked away